DreadBoy/curriculum-vitae/README.md

 http://maticleva.com/

 ## Professional Summary
 Frontend master with 8+ years of experience.
-Skilled with major frontend frameworks with a flair for creating performant solutions, tailored to clients' needs.
+Skilled with all major frontend frameworks with a flair for creating performant solutions, tailored to clients' needs.
 Developed AP's new costumer-facing website, increasing their traffic to 20 million monthly unique users.

 ## Education